50% matched deposit up to USD $5,000

 The most prestigious individual award available to NRL players is the Dally M Medal: it is the equivalent of the AFL’s Brownlow or the NBA’s MVP.

-The Dally M is named after Herbert Henry “Dally” Messenger.
-Messenger was an early pioneer for rugby league in Australia, having played for the Eastern Suburbs (Roosters), New Zealand, Australia, New South Wales and Queensland.
+The Dally M is named after Herbert Henry “Dally” Messenger – an early pioneer for rugby league in Australia who played for Eastern Suburbs (now Sydney Roosters), New Zealand, Australia, New South Wales and Queensland.
 Messenger was clearly a jack of all trades and a star centre.

 First conceived in 1980 by the Daily Telegraph, the Dally M was considered the second-highest single player’s award, behind only the Rothman’s Medal.
 That all changed in 1998 after the ARL and Australian Super League joined forces from a bitter split to create the National Rugby League.
 From then on the Dally M Medal was the premier players award available.